tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 ### Menu
 The welcoming screen.
-It is via the menu that you can create a new circuit or ~~load existing circuits~~ (loading not implemeneted yet, there is a temporary dynamically created circuit if this option is chosen).
+It is via the menu that you can create a new circuit or load existing circuits.

 ### Screenshots
 #### Lanterna Menu